oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 * This can be fixed by just upgrading the Helm release.
 * This may also be fixed by rolling back the Helm release.

-#### Installing an operator and telling it to use the same external REST port number as another operator
+#### Installing an operator and assigning it the same external REST port number as another operator

 A new `FAILED` Helm release is created.
 ```